vinipta-s/Forecasting_Churn_of_Customers/README.md

 **Prompt**: The telecom operator Interconnect would like to be able to forecast their churn of clients.
 If it's discovered that a user is planning to leave, they will be offered promotional codes and special plan options.
-Interconnect's marketing team has collected some of their clientele's personal data, including information about their plans and contracts.
+Interconnect's marketing team has collected some of their client's personal data, including information about their plans and contracts.

 **This project's focus was on building a machine learning model that can forecast client churn with a AUC-ROC score above 0.85.**